Tutopiya Logo

 Frequently asked questions

 What is the difference between a tissue and an organ?
-A tissue is similar cells together; an organ is different tissues working together as one structure.
+A tissue is one type of similar cell working together; an organ is made of different tissues performing a specific function.

 How do I revise levels of organisation effectively?
-Memorise the hierarchy with one example per level, practise define questions, then take the Levels quiz.
+Learn one familiar system (digestive or shoot), map each level with examples, then take the levels of organisation quiz.

 Ready to master Cambridge IGCSE Biology levels of organisation?